Dash cams are exceptionally useful and maybe even necessary devices to have. For that reason, we review the best front and rear dash cam for your car.

 Quality of recording at night is the issue where most dash cams fail to perform.
 This cam features WDR (Wide Dynamic Range) technology that enables it to ensure smooth recording even in low light conditions.
 This WDR technology will adjust the exposure automatically to ensure balance.

 Although loop recording is a common feature, it has great importance too.
 The loop recording option will allow you to set the loop at 3, or 5, or 10 minutes clip.
 Set the loop and start driving.
 The older clips will automatically be overwritten by new clips once the SD card is full.

 G-sensor is the feature that you need in case of any accident.
 Abrupt displacements like if your car position is change suddenly, the G-sensor will lock the files recorded during, before and after that time.
 How cool is that?
 So, you can easily avail them later as locked files are not overwritten.

 Besides, you won’t miss out the auto on and off feature.
 The Rexing V1P starts both its camera when you turn on the engine of your car.
 It shuts down automatically after the engine goes off.
 As a result, you won’t miss a single moment while driving.
 And you don’t need to press any button for this!

 After hours of research online, I found that most dash cam users complained about poor performance in higher temperature conditions.
-But this cam is capable of operating even at 140 degree Fahrenheit.
-And the storage works just fine up to 160 degree.
+But this cam is capable of operating even at 140 degrees Fahrenheit.
+And the storage works just fine up to 160 degrees.
 I would say that 140 degree is abnormally high.